 TRMM and GPM Data and Data Products

 The greatest legacy of TRMM and GPM is a continuous data record reaching back to the start of the TRMM era in 1998 (the first year for which processed TRMM data products are available).
 TRMM data originally were processed and archived in the TRMM Science Data and Information System (TSDIS).
-In preparation for the GPM mission, this organization evolved into the Precipitation Processing System (PPS).
+In preparation for the GPM mission, this organization evolved into NASA's Precipitation Processing System (PPS).

 Located at NASA’s Goddard Space Flight Center in Greenbelt, MD, the PPS processes data from the TRMM and GPM missions as well as data from GPM constellation satellites.
 These processed data are transferred to the Goddard Earth Sciences Data and Information Services Center (GES DISC) for archiving and distribution.
 GES DISC is one of NASA's Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) that are responsible for discipline-specific Earth observing data from satellite, airborne, and field campaigns as part of NASA’s Earth Science Data Systems (ESDS) Program.

 Huffman notes that even though TRMM and GPM currently provide nearly 20 years of continuous precipitation data (including the brief period when TRMM and GPM collected data simultaneously), they are two different missions that use different algorithms to produce their data collections—it’s not a simple apples to apples comparison.
 In order to allow for easier long-term studies using these data and create a more integrated and standardized data collection, the U.S. GPM science team developed the Integrated Multi-satellite Retrievals for GPM (IMERG).
 A similar system, the Global Satellite Mapping of Precipitation (GSMaP), was developed by JAXA under the sponsorship of the Japan Science and Technology Agency.